Enter Evil Granny.

 We temporarily moved in with the family of my Dad’s brother, who lived in a small 3 room apartment with a wife, son and his father/my Granddad.
-The change wasn’t that big – Granddad, long time divorced from my other Granny, Dad’s Mom, could easily beat Uncle Sasha in the drinking competition.
+The change wasn’t that big – Granddad, long time divorced from my other Granny, Dad’s Mom, could easily beat Uncle Sasha in the drinking game.
 He did not smoke, or shit himself, though, and did not swear at anybody, so in this respect this was an improvement of our living conditions.
 Me and my parents camped in the living room for about a week, but this was always supposed to be just a temporary solution – their place was way too small for 7 people to co-exist.

-For the next year, we rented a room in a different area of the city from a nice family with a daughter my age.
+For the next year, we rented a room in a different part of town from a nice family with a daughter my age.
 I finally had somebody to play with, and the cramped environment of a 10 square meter room I shared with my parents was not in any way an inconvenience.
 I was sorry to move back into our old apartment, when my Dad, for once in his life using his work connections and probably bribing a couple of people on the way (something he was physically un-capable of doing), got Evil Granny her own digs in a brand-new apartment block not too far from us.
 He moved her shit out, and from that moment on, never saw her or spoke a word to her again.
 I am sure the relief was mutual.

-Evil Granny was born well before the war, survived the 900 days siege of Leningrad, when the city was left bare, cold and hungry, and despite her numerous health problems attributable to her hard life and poor healthcare, managed to drag on till a respectable age of 87.
+Evil Granny was born well before the 2nd World War, survived the 900 days siege of Leningrad, when the city was left bare, cold and hungry, and despite her numerous health problems attributable to her hard life and poor healthcare, managed to drag on till a respectable age of 87.
 Like many people who looked real hunger in the face, she stocked up on flower, sugar, salt and matches ever since, and I remember opening the cupboards and shelves in her new apartment, only to find neat jars with sugar, and endless rows of matchboxes stacked inside.
 The fact that her cooker was electric, and there was not a single candle in the apartment did not stop Evil Granny – old habits die hard…

 By the end of her life she alienated pretty much everybody – I stopped calling or visiting, and did not feel a pang of guilt about it.
 Every time I did show up she would just swear and tell me how useless my parents were (by now, her public hatred spread over to her daughter as well) and how it was no wonder that they produced such a useless piece of shit as me.
 I did not need to hear this every fucking time, so stopped visiting all together.